Subroz/gptchatbot/replit.md

 ### Data Persistence
 - User authorization, preferences, and stats are stored in `bot_data.json`
+- User-provided API keys are stored in plaintext in `bot_data.json`
 - Session data is stored in `.session` files (auto-generated)
 - All sensitive files are excluded via .gitignore

+### Personal API Keys
+Users can optionally set their own OpenAI API keys through the bot:
+- Keys are stored in plaintext in the local bot_data.json file
+- Only the specific user can use their own key
+- The bot owner has access to the database file
+- Users should only set their keys if they trust the bot owner
+- When a user has a personal key set, all their requests use that key
+- Otherwise, the default bot API key (from Replit Secrets) is used

 ### Monitoring
 - Check Console tab for live bot activity